mne-tools/mne-python/doc/source/manual/AppA.rst

 there will be a directory called ``bem/watershed/ws`` which contains the brain MRI volume.
 Furthermore, mne_watershed_bem script converts the scalp surface to fif format and saves the result to ``bem/`` <subject> ``-head.fif`` .
-The mne_analyze tool described Chapter 7 looks for this file the visualizations involving the scalp surface.
+The mne_analyze tool described :ref:`ch_interactive_analysis` looks for this file the visualizations involving the scalp surface.

 .. _BABFCDJH: